 This process may also be applied in respect of other stocks listed on the ASX, if a director or the Investment Team proposes a review of the intended voting on resolutions relating to a specific stock held by the Fund.

-The Chief Investment Officer will make any final determination on voting Media Super’s stocks.
+Media Super's Executive will make any final determination on voting Media Super’s stocks.

 Once voting decisions have been made, as described above, the Investment Team instructs the relevant investment managers to vote Media Super’s shares accordingly.
 These decisions are ratified via inclusion in papers for the subsequent Investment Committee meeting.